givemepower8/Phaser3Practices/public/Tutorial/02 Game Objects.md

 destroy(fromScene)

-`fromScene` is this Game Object being destroyed as the result of a Scene shutdown
+`fromScene` is optional boolean type, default is false, is this Game Object being destroyed as the result of a Scene shutdown

 Destroys this Game Object removing it from the Display List and Update List and severing all ties to parent resources.